sakitume/SilverLite-FC/docs/Targets.md

 * Configure LED pin (check Betaflight/target.h file)
     * Configure for GPIO_Output: "GPIO mode" to "Output Push Pull", "Maximum Output Speed" to "High"
     * Label it "LED" so that "LED_Pin" is generated since it is used by code
+* For F3 targets (only), configure USB
+    * Under "Pinout & COnfiguration, chooose "Connectivity" then select "USB"
+        * Under "USB Mode and Configuration"->"Mode" tick the "Device (FS)" checkbox

 * TIM1 and DMA are used for implementing DSHOT.